zhaomiing/vscode-custom-theme/README.md

 - `Custom theme : Apply`.
 It will apply the current theme as defined in your settings, check the `Extension Settings` section for more details.
 - `Custom theme : Reset`.
 It will reset to the original Visual Studio Code theme.

+Note : Visual Studio Code performs an integrity check everytime it starts, and will switch to `[Unsupported]` mode if the installation has been patched (as this extension does).
+If you wish to disable the integrity check you can set the `theme.integrity.enabled` setting to `false` (see below), but please be responsible with this, and re-enable it everytime you post a screenshot regarding an issue, so the Visual Studio Code team knows you're using an unsupported version.

 ## Extension Settings

 The menu under File > Preferences (Code > Preferences on Mac) provides entries to configure user and workspace settings.